Edit

 Within a collection, you can specify the type and structure of data stored in that collection.
 You can also add render configuration settings to visualize data within the collection using Planetary Computer Pro's Explorer.

-Collections in GeoCatalog are defined in JSON format and include the following fields:
+You define collections in GeoCatalog in JSON format.
+The definition includes the following fields:

 Field Description

-ID Required - Identifier for the collection that is unique across the provider.
+ID Required - Identifier for the collection that's unique across the provider.

 Type Required - STAC element type; must be "collection."